common-fate/docs-archive/docs/provider-development/tutorial/02-the-provider-file.md

 log = structlog.get_logger()
 ```

-`provider` is the Common Fate provider framework library. [`structlog`](https://www.structlog.org/) is a logging library.
+`provider` is the Glide provider framework library. [`structlog`](https://www.structlog.org/) is a logging library.
 You don't have to use `structlog`, but we recommend it and it comes pre-installed when you run `pdk init`.

 Next up, we have the Provider class: